When you need to apply for Universal Credit

 When you’re likely to get your letter

-Look out for a letter in the post at some point this year.
+Look out for your Migration Notice letter in the post.
 The table below will give you a rough idea of when you’re likely to receive your letter.
 This is just a guide so don’t worry if you don’t receive a letter by the date given below.

 Tax credits with Housing BenefitFrom April 2024